Eric Barnes (writer): Short stories

-Newspapers & Publishing
+Newspapers and publishing

-Barnes is the Publisher & CEO of The Daily Memphian, an online news site in Memphis, Tennessee.
+Barnes is the CEO and first Executive Editor of The Daily Memphian, an online news site in Memphis, Tennessee.
 He is also Publisher & CEO of The Daily News (Memphis), which publishes news of business and politics in Memphis, as well as The Nashville Ledger, The Knoxville Ledger and The Hamilton County Herald..
 The Daily News also publishes a weekly edition, The West Tennessee News, operates an extensive public records database on its Web site, and operates Chandler Reports, a provider of real estate information.